lab1092/blender-manual_ja/manual/preferences/input.rst

 - Change hotkeys as you want.
 Just click on the shortcut input and enter the new shortcut.

-If you want to restore the default settings for a keymap, just click on the :guilabel:`Restore` button at the top right of this keymap.
+If you want to restore the default settings for a keymap, just click on the *Restore* button at the top right of this keymap.